pantheon-systems/pantheon_advanced_page_cache/README.md

 This module has no configuration settings of its own, just enable it and it will start sending data.
 To control the data being sent, see [the Drupal 8 Cache Backport module](https://www.drupal.org/project/d8cache).

+Also, be sure to follow the `settings.php` setup instructions for [Drupal 8 Cache Backport](http://cgit.drupalcode.org/d8cache/tree/README.txt).

 ### Known issues

 * This module can produce 503 and 502 errors when saving large numbers of entities.
 [The fix for this issue will likely happen in Pantheon's underlying API, not the module](https://www.drupal.org/node/2895903).
 Please test your normal content workflows with this module in a Pantheon Dev or Multidev environment before enabling the module in your Live environment.